Tee Martin

-Tamaurice Nigel "Tee" Martin (born July 25, 1978) is an American football coach and former quarterback who is the quarterbacks coach for the Baltimore Ravens of the National Football League (NFL).
+Tamaurice Nigel "Tee" Martin (born July 25, 1978) is an American football coach and former quarterback who is currently an offensive analyst for LSU.
 He previously served as an assistant coach at the University of Tennessee, University of Southern California, University of Kentucky, University of New Mexico, North Atlanta HS, North Cobb HS, and Morehouse College.

 Martin played college football for the Tennessee Volunteers, leading their 1998 team to a national championship, and he was selected by the Pittsburgh Steelers in the fifth round of the 2000 NFL draft.
 During his six seasons of playing in the NFL and the Canadian Football League (CFL), Martin played for the Pittsburgh Steelers, Rhein Fire, Philadelphia Eagles, Oakland Raiders, and Winnipeg Blue Bombers.

 Early life

 Martin attended and played high school football at Williamson High School in Mobile, Alabama.

 Playing career

 College

 While at the University of Tennessee, Martin played college football under head coach Phillip Fulmer from 1996 to 1999.
 Martin was a backup to Peyton Manning during his freshman and sophomore years at the University of Tennessee.
 During his junior season, Martin led the 1998 Tennessee Volunteers football team to a 13–0 record and a Fiesta Bowl victory over Florida State, winning the school its first NCAA Division I-A national football championship since 1951.
 He was teammates with running back Jamal Lewis in his early years at Tennessee and wide receiver Peerless Price, who each went on to play in the NFL.

 In the 1998 season, Martin broke the NCAA record for consecutive completions.
 Against South Carolina, Martin completed his first 23 passes.
 Combined with a completion on his last pass the previous week against Alabama, Martin's string of 24 consecutive completions and 95.8% completion percentage set new records.
 Martin broke the Southeastern Conference record of Ole Miss' Kent Austin, which was 20 consecutive.
 He broke the NCAA record for completions over multiple games with 23 consecutive over two games, which was shared by Southern Cal's Rob Johnson and Maryland's Scott Milanovich.
 In addition, he broke the one-game record of 22 straight completions set by Iowa's Chuck Long in 1984.
 Lastly, his 95.8% completion percentage broke the previous best single-game completion percentage of 92.6% set by UCLA's Rick Neuheisel in 1983.

 In 1999, Martin led the Vols to their second consecutive BCS bowl, a 31–21 loss to #3 Nebraska in the Fiesta Bowl.
 During Martin's two years as a starter at Tennessee, the Vols were 11–1 over six major conference foes, (2–0 vs. Alabama, 2–0 vs. Auburn, 2–0 vs. Georgia, 2–0 vs. Vanderbilt, 2-0 vs. Kentucky, and 1–1 vs. Florida).